npaik/Comm-Docs-Project-Alx-Tony/docs/git-branching.md

 By the end of this section, you will have successfully learned the following:

-- [x] How the GIT branching model works
+- [x] How the Git branching model works
 - [x] How to create a new branch in local and remote repository
 - [x] How to switch and check the current branch
-- [x] How to merge and delete the branch in GIT
+- [x] How to merge and delete the branch in Git